Introduction to Python

 ESTE ES UN EJEMPLO DECOMO ESTOY INTRODUCIENDO UN STRINGEN VARIAS LINEAS

-All in lowercase
+all in lowercase

 print(string.lower())